 Five Benefits of Grain-Free Dog Food from Lucy Pet

 Lucy Pet’s grain-free diets are great choices because they are formulated and balanced correctly.
-They have high-quality proteins, fats, fiber, and quality carbohydrates, and support a healthy digestive system, healthy skin and coat, and more.
-Here is our list of the top five benefits of grain-free dog food.
+They feature premium proteins, fats, fiber, complex carbohydrates, and support a healthy digestive system, healthy skin and coat, and more.

 As it turns out, three of the most perceived ingredients that cause food allergies in dogs are wheat, corn, and soy.
 And can you guess what three of the most common grains found in those grocery store dog kibble brands are?
-You got it, wheat, corn, and soy.
-Symptoms of food allergies in dogs vary significantly and can range from mild to very severe to life-threatening.
-If your dog exhibits any of the following symptoms, talk to your vet for a health check-up, and consider switching food to a grain free variety:
+You got it, wheat, corn, and soy!

 - Excessive gas

 - Itching skin with chronic chewing, scratching, biting at the itchy area

 - Frequent infections, including those of the ear and skin

 Even if your canine companion exhibits none of the above symptoms, that doesn’t mean that their current diet is working flawlessly.
 Food intolerances, while not usually as severe as allergies, still pose a serious threat to your dog’s health.

 3. Grain-Free Diets Provide Better Nutrients and Value